Karim Wade: Panama Papers

 Seabury was set up in 2008, a year after Senegal signed a contract with DP World for rights to the container terminal at the Autonomous Port of Dakar.
 According to Ouestaf the documents make it clear that while Crei investigators were interested in the funds in Pouye's Monaco account, they did not know that the money was coming from his own offshore company.

 Personal life

-Wade was married to a French citizen, Karine Wade, and had three children with her.
-She died in Paris on 10 April 2009.
+Wade was married to a French citizen, Karine Wade, and had three daughters with her.
+She died of cancer in Paris on 10 April 2009.